DiogoAmaro13/FEM-Implementation-for-Passive-Diastolic-Filling/README.md

 ```
 in the terminal.

+For further theoretical context, we refer to the document accompanying this code, which can be accessed here.

-License
+## License
-MIT License - See LICENSE file for details.
+This project is licensed under the **MIT License**.
+See [LICENSE](LICENSE) for details.
-Author
-Converted from Jupyter notebook to modular structure.